fegicochen/Guitar-Tabs-Player/README.md

 As a user, I want to be able to view the notes in the tabs.

 As a user, I want to be able to exit the tabs.

+As a user, I want to be able to save the tabs to file. (if I so choose)

+As a user, I want to be able to load the tabs from file. (if I so choose)